 As mentioned before, one of the main purposes for getting a website when you’re a small business is to increase your visibility, perhaps you’ve been performing well in your local area and believe your product or service may do well nationally, or perhaps you want to be able to reach all of your local customers in one place.

 A great thing to remember is that no matter how great your business is and no matter how amazing you are, a poor website can cost you customers.
 Having a mediocre website can destroy your business’ value, decreasing your reputation in the eyes of potential customers and existing customers.
-To give an example, you could get a new website for your local business, divert all your local customers there, and they are met with a mass amount of problems, in that moment, the customers are already waiting to purchase a product or book a service, this is then a potential moment where they could leave your local business for a business with a better performing website.
+To give an example, you could get a new website for your local business , divert all your local customers there, and they are met with a mass amount of problems, in that moment, the customers are already waiting to start their online sales process, purchase a product or book a service, this is then a potential moment where they could leave your local business for a business with a better performing website.
+When customers are browsing or shopping online, they’d ideally like the website to have a simple online sale process, showing an easy way for communication with customers and customer support.

 Creating an online presence for Blogging

 Creating an online presence may be one of the simplest and most effective reasons for having a website.
-Many businesses and entrepreneurs blog regularly to get an audience, follow leads, and generate leads.
-For some businesses, a blog is a marketing tool, others see it as an opportunity to grow the brand or showcase the services or products offered.
+Many business owners and entrepreneurs blog regularly to get an audience, follow leads, and generate leads for their e-commerce site.
+For some businesses, a blog is a marketing tool, others see it as an opportunity to grow the brand or showcase the services or products offered, either way having a well managed blog can help your website appear on search engines for many more keywords, and helping you rank higher online, which is arguably one of the most common website goals.

 To Sell & Increase Profit

-It’s no lie that one of the biggest reasons that local businesses look to being building a new website is to increase their sales and in turn increase their profit, if you’ve been successful as a physical store, one of the most obvious next steps is to enter the world of online sales.
+it’s no lie that one of the biggest reasons that local businesses look to being building a new website is to increase their sales and in turn increase their profit and E-commerce websites are the way to do this, if you’ve been successful as a physical store, one of the most obvious next steps is to enter the world of online sales.

 If you own a training or education service, a website would be a vital marketing tool.
-It could sell your company, target potential clients, build an online audience and provide you with invaluable data about customers.
+It could sell your company, target potential clients, build an online audience and provide you valuable data about customers, this can then all be tracked through google analytics, monitored and improved upon to understand your customers and internet users, to further improve your dynamic content, contextual advertising and overall increase your monthly sales.

 Depending on the size and scope of the website you may be able to sell anything online, or you may in fact not want to sell anything, but advertise your selling products, this way more local people can become familiar with your company, search for you online and then visit your store to complete the purchase, this is known as increasing your in-store foot traffic, which is also a common purpose for developing a website.